sirrice/sirrice.github.io/tips.md

 * Every year, a faculty member has less time per application.
 * The PhD application is a **competition**.
-* The PhD is an investment to maximize research impact given a fixed cost.
+* The PhD is an investment to maximize research impact given fixed $$ and finite time.

 Thus, the purpose of the application is to quickly convince the faculty that you will maximize their lab's research impact as compared to other applicants.

-The statement of purpose is not about your life story, or a list of what you have done, or how my research area interests you.
+The statement of purpose is not about your life story, or a list of what you have done, or how are generally interested in the faculty's research area.
-It is to quickly provide evidence that you will be the best at conducting research _in the faculty's lab_.
+It is to quickly provide concrete evidence that you will be the best at conducting research _in the faculty's lab_ under _their definition of impact_.

 Further implications and how they apply to a PhD application is left as an exercise to the reader.